mohdshahbaz370/to-do-list/README.md

 # to-do-list
-This app is used for noting daily task if you cannot memorize or remember them.
+This app is used for noting list of things to do if you cannot able to memorize or remember them.